Drought conditions and everything about why people make the decisions they do when water is scarce.

-1. Mortality reminders and water efficiency compliance (September 2017 or 2018 starts).
+1. Mortality reminders and water efficiency compliance (in progress MES; results expected September 2020).
 Student must be familiar with water efficiency literature and willing/able to conduct door-to-door interviews using two or more comparative communities located at variable distances to urban cemeteries.

 I have a longstanding interest in all aspects—the social and technical—of water efficiency.

 My past work has explored how social network structures and relationships influence knowledge flows and innovation by water efficiency practitioners and within communities.
 My future work will investigate different perceptions of water “softness” as well as articulating the belief systems of water efficiency practitioners and soft path advocates.